-Memorial receiver might be league’s second-best QB - Port Arthur News
+Memorial receiver Lala Williams might be league’s second-best QB - Port Arthur News

-Memorial receiver might be league’s second-best QB
+Memorial receiver Lala Williams might be league’s second-best QB

 Memorial receiver Illijah “Lala” Williams made All-District first team last season as one of the team’s leading pass catchers.
-The senior also holds the ball for field goals and serves as the Titan’s backup quarterback.
+The senior also holds the ball for field goals and serves as the Titans’ backup quarterback.

-“He is very consistent,” Memorial head coach Brian Morgan said.
+“He is very consistent,” head coach Brian Morgan said.
 “He catches the ball really well.
 He is probably the second-best quarterback in the league to be honest with you.
 If something were to happen with (starting quarterback) Jah’mar (Sanders), I think we would still win a lot of games with Lala.
 Whatever you ask him to do, he does it.”

 Williams said he doesn’t hesitate to fill a role if it needs to be done.